 - A bibliography is required documenting all resources used including but not limited to written and electronic sources.
 The bibliography must be in MLA style.

-- Each room will be provided with one (1) 4×4 card type table, which will not support standing weight.
+- Each room will be provided with one (1) table, which might not support standing weight.
 You are limited to this furniture for the event.